 - proof of relationship to your guests (if they are family member/s).

-The visitors will need to provide evidence that they intend to return to their home country and not remain in the U.S. The decision to grant a visa is at the sole discretion of the consulate officer; the consulate officer may not look at or consider this letter and they may not grant a visa for your family members or friends to join you in the U.S.
+Again, the visitors will need to provide evidence that they intend to return to their home country and not remain in the U.S. The decision to grant a visa is at the sole discretion of the consulate officer; the consulate officer may not look at or consider your letter or supporting documents, and they may not grant a visa for your family members or friends to join you in the U.S.